 Two major forms of thanatophoric dysplasia have been described, type I and type II.
 Type I thanatophoric dysplasia is distinguished by the presence of curved thigh bones and flattened bones of the spine (platyspondyly).
 Type II thanatophoric dysplasia is characterized by straight thigh bones and a moderate to severe skull abnormality called a cloverleaf skull.

 - Genetics Home Reference (GHR) contains information on Thanatophoric dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Thanatophoric dysplasia.
 Click on the link to view a sample search on this topic.